2014-2015 Schedule of Events

 Workshops and events are open to all Penn students, unless otherwise noted.
 Information about past workshops, including selected video archives, can be found here.

-UPCOMING WORKSHOPSBelow is a selection of Wharton Entrepreneurship Wednesdays workshops that are of particular interest to students participating in the WBPC.
-Additional workshops organized by the WBPC Student Management Committee are also listed below.
+UPCOMING WORKSHOPSBelow is a selection of Wharton Entrepreneurship Wednesdays workshops that are of particular interest to students participating in the BPC.
+Additional workshops organized by the BPC Student Management Committee are also listed below.

 Please note that dates and locations are subject to change.
 Go to the Wharton Entrepreneurship calendar for current information.

 Hoover Lounge, 1st floor, Vance Hall

 The Entrepreneurship Expo highlights the entrepreneurial offerings

 across Penn's campus and showcases a select group of current students'

 ventures.
 All Penn students interested in entrepreneurship are

 encouraged to attend.
 Light refreshments will be provided.
 Current

 student participants and administrators from a wide range of programs